 They should look around and be overwhelmed by all the awesome ideas and salacious headlines.

-One of the best ways to create this effect is to promote your most popular posts.
+One of the best ways to create this effect is to find and promote your most viewed posts.
 These posts are already proven to be visitor favorites, so they’re more likely to interest first-time visitors.

 In this post, you’ll learn how to use a widget to easily display your site’s: